tek79/node-red-contrib-buffer-array-alt/README.md

 # node-red-contrib-buffer-array
-Node-RED node to fill an ring buffer array.
+Node-RED node to fill a ring buffer array.

 This node fills an array of a given length with payload values.

-## Motivation

-Sometimes it's helpful to buffer some values of a sensor payload stream.
-This could be the case, if your output device is slower than your sensor data input stream.
-If you don't want to miss values in between the velocity gap of input and output devices (Nyquist–Shannon sampling theorem), you can use the value buffer to calculate the average of the last few values.

 ## Installation